kWeissenow/EMBER3D/README.md

 This repository contains the code for the EMBER3D protein structure and mutation effect prediction system.
 EMBER3D is currently provided as a **prototype release** for preview purposes.
 The system is still under active development.

+A Google Colab notebook for structure prediction and the rendering of protein mutation movies (PMM) can be found [here](https://colab.research.google.com/drive/16qMVCRKPSLPI08vLxVZnBEB70qYKLqTV).

 ## Installation

 Create a new virtual environment, e.g. using conda: